 Returns an instrumentation point at the specified address.
 This function is designed to permit users who wish to insert instrumentation at an arbitrary place in the code segment.
-Currently the implementation of this function may use a trap instruction, making these points more expensive than most instrumentation points.
-Also, on x86 platforms, users should take care to ensure that the requested point is not in the middle of a multi-byte instruction.
-The second form also returns the alternative BPatch_point in the given buffer if the new allocation overlaps another already existing BPatch_point object.
-That is, the existing BPatch_point object is assigned to alternative buffer and NULL is returned.
+Instruction addresses can be found using the BPatch_instruction object (see section 4.17).
+On x86 platforms, users should take care to ensure that the requested point is not in the middle of a multi-byte instruction.